vendredi 23 novembre 2012

 She has the physical wounds that I have,

-The tears that fill my brain are flowing through her heart as well.
+The tears that fill my brain are flowing

 I gave her those wounds, I made her cry.